What's really going on behind the scene - our fight for user's privacy

 (This situation can be avoided with smart and polite legal dialog and other non-programmer skills that we have to pay for from our own pockets).

-We do fight for our users and we have purposely created our service in such a way that government agencies can't force us to give out our users' data, since it technically just can't be done.
+We do fight for our users and we have purposely created our service in such a way that we can't give out our users' data, since it technically just can't be done.

 Zero hacking attacks got through.